 There are limited pharmacological options currently available for the management of Alzheimer’s disease (AD) in severe stages.
 Herbal medicines have been used in the treatment of behavioural and psychological symptoms of dementia for years, but with variable response.

-The cognitive-enhancing properties of Saffron, the dried stigma of Crocus sativus L., have been evidenced in several different studies.
-Trials on the anti-Alzheimer effects of saffron on patients with moderate-to-severe Alzheimer’s disease demonstrate that it is more effective than placebo and appears as effective as donepezil and memantine; standard pharmaceutical drugs used for advanced ALZ dementia currently for cognition and dementia respectively.
+The cognitive-enhancing properties of Saffron, the dried stigma of Crocus Sativus L., have been evidenced in several different studies showing promising medicinal properties.
+Trials on the anti-Alzheimer effects of saffron on patients with moderate-to-severe Alzheimer’s disease demonstrate that it is more effective than placebo and appears as effective as Donepezil and Memantine; standard pharmaceutical drugs currently used for advanced ALZ dementia for cognition and dementia respectively.

 Alzheimer's and Dementia Basics

-Alzheimer’s disease is characterized by dementia that impacts memory, thinking and behaviour which becomes serious enough to affect people’s daily life.
+Alzheimer’s disease is characterized by dementia that impacts memory, thinking, and behaviour which becomes serious enough to affect one’s daily life.
 Alzheimer’s is the cause of the ~ 70% of dementia cases.
-It predominantly affects people 65 or older but can occur as an “early onset” dementia form in younger people.
+It predominantly affects people 65 years or older but can also occur as an “early onset” dementia form in younger people.

 Alzheimer’s is a progressive disease, meaning it will not improve with treatment or time, and currently there is no known cure.
-Current treatments may slow the worsening of dementia symptoms and lead to an improvement in the quality of life for those suffering with Alzheimer’s, their families and their health caregivers.
-A person with Alzheimer’s lives on average four to eight years after diagnosis but may live ~ 20 years dependant on other factors.
+Current treatments may slow the worsening of dementia symptoms and lead to an improvement in the overall quality of life for those suffering with Alzheimer’s, their families, and their health caregivers.
+A person with Alzheimer’s lives on average four to eight years after diagnosis but may live ~ 20 years depending on other surrounding factors.

 Saffron Alzheimer's Clinical Studies

-Researchers involved in these studies—and still others on brain health—suspect that saffron may be effective against cognitive disorders because it may inhibit the overgrowth of amyloid β in the human brain.
+Researchers involved in these studies—and still others on brain health—suspect that the effects of saffron may be effective against cognitive disorders because it may inhibit the overgrowth of amyloid β in the human brain.

 This study follows two previous saffron trials on mild-to-moderate Alzheimer’s, in which saffron slowed cognitive decline compared to placebo or Donepezil, a drug intended to treat dementia.
 Forty-six patients with probable AD were screened for a 16-week, double-blind study of parallel groups of patients with mild to moderate AD.
 The psychometric measures, which included AD assessment scale-cognitive subscale (ADAS-cog), and clinical dementia rating scale-sums of boxes, were performed to monitor the global cognitive and clinical profiles of the patients.
 Patients were randomly assigned to receive capsule saffron 30 mg/day (15 mg twice per day) (Group A) or capsule placebo (two capsules per day) for a 16-week study.

 The conclusion was both treatment groups showed similar outcomes as demonstrated by insignificant effect for time × treatment interaction on SCIRS.
 There was no significant difference between the two groups in the score changes from baseline to the endpoint on SCIRS and FAST.
-The frequency of adverse events was not significantly different between the two groups as well.
-In addition to its favorable safety profile, the 1-year administration of saffron extract capsules showed to be comparable with memantine in reducing cognitive decline in patients with moderate to severe AD.
+The frequency of side effectswere not significantly different between the two groups as well.
+In addition to its favorable safety profile, the 1-year administration of saffron extract capsules showed to be comparable with Memantine in reducing cognitive decline in patients with moderate to severe AD.
 Confirmatory studies with larger clinical sample sizes and longer follow-up periods are warranted.
-3

-The purpose of another clinical investigation was to assess the efficacy of Saffron in the treatment of patients with mild-to-moderate AD in direct comparison to Donepezil.
+The purpose of another clinical investigation was to assess the efficacy of Saffron benefitsin the treatment of patients with mild-to-moderate AD in direct comparison to Donepezil.